-7.4 Landlord's nomination period
+7.3.
+Landlord's nomination period

-- 7.4.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
+- 7.3.1 When you give the landlord notice that you intend to sell your share in your home, the landlord has a period of time to find a buyer.
 This is called a nomination period, and it is specified in the 'Key information about the home' document.
-The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available. - 7.4.2 If the landlord does not find a buyer within the nomination period, you can sell your home yourself on the open market.
+The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available. - 7.3.2 If the landlord does not find a buyer within the nomination period, you can sell your home yourself on the open market.
 For example, through an estate agent.
-If you sell on the open market, you can either: - Find a buyer for your share.
-The buyer would need to be approved by your landlord - Sell 100% of your home.
-In order to do this, you would purchase the remaining shares in your home and then immediately sell the 100% ownership to your buyer.
-The transactions happen simultaneously so the money for the staircasing purchase comes from your buyer.
-This is known as "back-to-back" staircasing - 7.4.3 There are certain limited circumstances where the landlord's nomination period does not apply.
+The buyer you find must meet the eligibility criteria for shared ownership and any local connection requirements for your home.
+If you sell on the open market, you can find a buyer for your share.
+A sale on the open market does not alter the terms of the lease for the buyer who will be subject to the same terms when they come to sell.
+The buyer would need to be approved by your landlord. - 7.3.3 There are certain limited circumstances where the landlord's nomination period does not apply.
 These include the death of a leaseholder or if a court order requires you to transfer your ownership.
-You should ask your legal adviser if you think these circumstances may apply. - The landlord's nomination period also does not apply once you own 100% of your home. - 7.4.4 If your landlord finds a buyer during their nomination period, the price will be at the current market value of your share of the home based on a RICS valuation. - 7.4.5 If you sell your share on the open market, without first following the landlord nomination process set out in your lease, your landlord may require the new owner to make an additional payment and complete final staircasing.
+You should ask your legal adviser if you think these circumstances may apply. - 7.3.4 If your landlord finds a buyer during their nomination period, the price will be at the current market value of your share of the home based on a RICS valuation. - 7.3.5 If you sell your share on the open market, without first following the landlord nomination process set out in your lease, your landlord may require the new owner to make an additional payment and complete final staircasing.

-7.5 Selling fees and costs
+7.4 Selling fees and costs

-- 7.5.1 The landlord may charge you a fee when you sell your home.
-The cost is stated in the 'Summary of costs' document. - 7.5.2 You are responsible for seeking legal advice when you sell your home.
+- 7.4.1 The landlord may charge you a fee when you sell your home.
+The cost is stated in the 'Summary of costs' document. - 7.4.2 You are responsible for seeking legal advice when you sell your home.
 You will need to pay your legal fees.

-7.6 Valuations
+7.5 Valuations

-- 7.6.1 The sale price of your home is based on a RICS valuation.
-Further info can be found on the RICS website. - 7.6.2 For information on who is responsible for arranging and paying for the RICS valuation, see the 'Summary of costs' document. - 7.6.3 Once the nominations period has ended, the lease does not specify a maximum or minimum price for resale.
-If you have not reached 100% ownership, your landlord will be asked to approve your buyer's mortgage.
+7.5.1 The sale price of your home is based on a RICS valuation.
+Further info can be found on the RICS website.

+- 7.5.2 For information on who is responsible for arranging and paying for the RICS valuation, see the 'Summary of costs' document. - 7.5.3 Once the nominations period has ended, the lease does not specify a maximum or minimum price for resale.
+Your landlord will be asked to approve your buyer's mortgage.
 This approval may not be given if the purchase price is not supported by a RICS valuation confirming the current market value of your home.